-This supplementary guidance is intended to provide more detailed advice on the recommended appointments process for senior public health appointments in local authorities, academia and the NHS.
-This is to ensure that standards for good public health practice are applied to the appointment of all senior public health posts in the UK, thereby reducing the risk to employers of legal challenge about recruitment procedures or of making an inappropriate appointment.
+This supplementary guidance is intended to provide more detailed advice on the recommended process for senior public health appointments in local authorities, public health agencies, academia and the NHS.
+This is to ensure that standards for good public health practice are applied to the appointment of all senior public health posts in the UK, thereby reducing the risk to employers of legal challenge on recruitment procedures or of making an inappropriate appointment.

-The guidance contained in this paper, should be read in conjunction with the Department of Health's Good Practice Guidance (January 2005) and the relevant Statutory Instrument:
+The guidance contained in this paper, should be read in conjunction with the Department of Health's Good Practice Guidance (January 2005) and the relevant Statutory Instruments:

-- For England, Wales and Northern Ireland - For Scotland

-This guidance may also be used for appointments outside the UK mainland - for example Isle of Man, Guernsey.

-The appointment process in Scotland differs in detail from the rest of the UK but the Faculty of Public Health (FPH) specimen Job Descriptions (see below) may be adapted for use in Scotland.
+- For England, Wales and Northern Ireland (this guidance may also be used for appointments outside the UK mainland such as the Channel Islands). - For Scotland (the appointment process in Scotland differs in detail from the rest of the UK but the Faculty of Public Health specimen job descriptions (see below) may be adapted for use in Scotland).

-The Advisory Appointment Committee is a widely recognised, tried and tested method of recruiting to senior public health appointments and is consistent with the process for appointing consultants in the NHS.
-It provides a quality assured appointments system to any employer and minimises the potential risks to them by ensuring that only those who are qualified for specialists' posts are considered for appointment.
+The Advisory Appointment Committee is a widely recognised, tried and tested method of recruiting to senior public health appointments and is consistent with the process for appointing other consultants in the NHS.
+It provides a quality assured appointments system to any employer and minimises the potential risks to them by ensuring that only those who are qualified for specialist posts are considered for appointment.
+It is an efficient way of assuring the necessary technical and professional skills and ensuring that all appointments are fit for purpose.

-The appointment of consultants to NHS organisations is regulated by statutory instrument.
-Public Health England also uses this method for appointing to consultant posts.
-It is strongly recommended that local authorities and NHS Foundation Trusts also follow this process for the appointment of public health consultants.
+The appointment of consultants to NHS organisations is regulated by statutory instrument1 and it is strongly recommended that local authorities, public health agencies and NHS organisations, including Foundation Trusts, follow this process for the appointment of public health consultants.

-Joint guidance on the appointment of directors of public health and consultants in public health in England has been produced in partnership by FPH, Public Health England, the Local Government Association and the Universities and Colleges Employers Association.
+Joint guidance on the appointment of directors of public health and consultants in public health in England was produced in partnership by FPH, Public Health England, the Local Government Association and the Universities and Colleges Employers Association.
 These two documents provide detailed advice and good practice on the process for the appointment of senior public health consultants and recognises that the external professional assessment and advice provided by FPH is a central component of appointments.
-The system in place for appointing directors of public health and consultants in public health (the AAC - Advisory Appointment Committee) is seen as the most efficient way of assuring the necessary technical and professional skills and ensuring that all appointments are fit for purpose.

-Your Key Contact: Faculty Advisers
+Your key contact as an employer: Faculty Advisers